andre-ye/pub/_posts/2022-8-1-capital.md

   - The product is the property of the capitalist and not that of the immediate producer.
 The capitalist owns the labor power and congeals it into the product; upon sale of the product he only parts ways with the use-value.
 He has already the value.

 **Section 2.** The Production of Surplus-Value.
+- The product used by the capitalist is a use-value, but they are produced only in that they are repositories of exchange-values.
+- The aim is to produce a value which has surplus value.
+- The value of the means of production are constituencies of the value of the product.
+- Two conditions:
+  - Value is independent of use-value, but it most be embodied in a use-value.
+  - Time occupied in the labor of production must not exceed the socially necessary time.
+- The value which labor power creates and the value o flabor power are different in magnitude; and the capitalist aims at the difference between the two.
+The laborer realizes its exchange value and parts with its use value, just as with any commodity.
+The buyer of the labor-power owns its use value now.
+- Equivalent is exchanged for equivalent, but surplus labor originates from teh excess in labor.
+- It does not matter whether labor appropriated by the capitalist is skilled or unskilled.
+Moreover, the reduction of skilled labor to average labor is unavoidable.

 ## 8. Constant Capital and Variable Capital

+## 9. The Rate of Surplus Value

+## 10. The Working Day